Last updated: 04 Jun 2014

 Publication of promotions

-Promotion decisions are published in the APS Employment Gazette (www.APSjobs.gov.au).
+Promotion decisions are published each Thursday in the Public Service Gazette (www.APSjobs.gov.au).
 Promotions normally take effect four weeks after the promotion has been published in the Gazette, subject to any promotion reviews.

 Grounds for review